Undergraduate Physics Labs

 Four lab courses accompany the undergraduate lecture courses offered at the Department of Physics.

 The usual lab course association is as follows:

 University Physics III

-Clicking on a lab course designation connects to the respective syllabus, including lab-room schedule and link to pre-lab website.
+Clicking on a lab course designation connects to the respective syllabus, including lab-room rotation schedule and link to the pre-lab website.

 Spring and Fall semesters of the four lab courses run for ten weeks.
 Each lab course covers ten experiments, allowing one experiment per week.

 In the Spring semester the labs begin on the Monday of the third semester week.
 After five lab weeks, there is a two-week lab recess overlapping its second week with the Spring break through the first half of March.

 In the Fall semester the labs begin on the third week of the semester.
 When the Labor Day holiday falls on the third week of the semester, the holiday is compensated on the Monday of the previous week.
 Such occasions are prominently announced.
 At mid-October there is a one week Fall break and the lab schedule accommodates it.
 Hurricane emergencies could cause rescheduling corelated with all other classes.